2023 Theme: Karuna (Compassion)

-Over the Next Four Years with the support of our Teacher’s, Nuns, Monks, and Lay Leaders we will embark on an exploration of the 4 Brahma Viharas or Radiant Abodes.
-These are essential qualities of our Heart that are said to be innate and the essence of our true nature.
+Karuna (Compassion) can be experienced as the nuanced quivering of an awakened, unified, and caring heart.
+We are in the 2nd year of a 4-year cycle where we are exploring the 4 Brahma Viharas or Radiant Abodes.
+With the support of our Teacher’s, Nuns, Monks, and Lay Leaders we have embarked on a journey into these essential qualities of our Heart that are said to be innate and the essence of our true nature.
 When we are free and at peace, we naturally express these boundless qualities of Heart.
 While they come naturally and freely when we are liberated, they can also be cultivated systematically over time so that they become our inclination and our disposition.

 Metta – LovingKindness – 2022 Theme

 The Brahma Viharas are essential qualities and capacities that would be wise to cultivate and strengthen as we face a World going through transformations of Culture, Environment, Biology and Spirit.
 It is our heartfelt intention to provide Teachings and Practices leading up to, and on the Pilgrimage that will give rise to a lived sense of Karuna and a way to embody that heartfelt wisdom.

 The Brahma Viharas provide us with skillful ways to express our Love and Wisdom.
 Metta (LovingKindness) is a basic goodwill towards all beings and situations.
 Karuna (Compassion) is our Love responding to suffering in the world.
 Mudita (Empathetic Joy) is our Love appreciating and sharing selflessly in another’s good fortune and happiness.
 Upekkha (Equanimity) is a way to be Loving in a situation or with a person by allowing it to be as it is.
 Equanimity has the wisdom of perspective and the courage to be intimately engaged with whatever arises.